Traveling With a Physical Disability / Mobility Disability

 Let others help

-Even though traveling with physical limitations has potential to be frustrating or even risky, remember that often overseas (depending on the local culture) there are often people around you who are more than willing to help!
+Even though traveling with a physical disability has potential to be frustrating or even risky, remember that often overseas (depending on the local culture) there are often people around you who are more than willing to help!
 Even if on their way to work or home, you will find many who will go far out of their way to be of assistance if they understand what you are asking or need.
 Help over cracks, bumps, or just stability when traveling a longer distance can keep you from a nasty fall and the need to use your international travel medical insurance.
 If you are concerned about coverage, call us ahead of time and let us help! we can answer most questions or get you answers regarding coverage and even nearest facilities if needed.
 Call us at 866-636-9100 or email email@example.com.

 When booking airline tickets, hotel rooms, tours, etc., make sure to not leave out any detail about your condition.
 Not everyone knows the definition of medical terms, and won’t be entirely sure what you conditions you need even if you use correct medical terms.
 Here’s an informative article on handling airline travel across the globe: http://www.disabledtravelersguide.com/travel/disabled_travel_tips_airlines.htm